 Karrie Keyes – Monitor Engineer for Pearl Jam and Eddie Vedder for 30 years.
 Instrumental in building Rat Sound Systems from a system in a van to an international touring company (20 years).
 Working in Live Sound since 1986.
 Co-Founder and Executive Director of SoundGirls

-Hi I am Christina Moon and I’ve been working in audio for over twenty years.
-I’m primarily known as a touring monitor engineer but have had my hands in a little bit of everything in order to get my foot in the door.
+Christina Moon has been working in audio for over twenty years.
+Primarily known as a touring monitor engineer but has had her hands in a little bit of everything in order to get my foot in the door.
 Some artists I’ve worked for include Sleater Kinney, Beach House, LCD Soundsystem, Yeah Yeah Yeah’s, Death Cab For Cutie and Interpol.